 • Respect and accept other tenants and neighbors.

-• Follow any rules, policies or regulations that are in the rental agreement and those mandated by local, state and federal laws.
+• Follow any rules, policies or regulations that are in the lease and those mandated by local, state and federal laws.

 • Allow landlord entry under emergency or otherwise special circumstances.